mwat56/ini/README.md

 A line ending with a backslash (`\`) will be concatenated with the following line (unless that's a comment line).
 By that mechanism you can use really long values spawning several lines.

-You can create a `TIniList` instance by simply calling `ini.New(aFilename)` and then using the numerous methods (including `Load()` and `Store()`).
+You can create a `TSectionList` instance by simply calling `ini.New(aFilename)` and then using the numerous methods (including `Load()` and `Store()`).

 _Note_ that both, section and key names, are _case sensitive_ to allow for the broadest possible range when naming them.
 The same is true for the key/value pairs which are, of course, case sensitive.
 An application using this package, however, is free to interpret the values returned in any way they like.

+The configured values can be retrieved from the INI list as any primitive data type calling the appropriate `Asxxx()` method.

-Please look at the [source code documentation](https://godoc.org/github.com/mwat56/ini#TIniList) to see the numerous methods provided to load, get, set, and update sections and key/value pairs.
+Please look at the [source code documentation](https://godoc.org/github.com/mwat56/ini#TSectionList) to see the numerous methods provided to load, get, set, and update sections and key/value pairs.

 ## Licence

     Copyright © 2019, 2024  M.Watermann, 10247 Berlin, Germany
                     All rights reserved
                 EMail : <support@mwat.de>